Repatriation and reburial of human remains: Health considerations

+Case studies

 Australia

-Indigenous Australians' remains were removed from graves, burial sites, hospitals, asylums and prisons from the 19th century through to the late 1940s.
-Most of those which ended up in other countries are in the United Kingdom, with many also in Germany, France and other European countries as well as in the US.
+Aboriginal and Torres Strait Islander ancestral remains were removed from graves, burial sites, hospitals, asylums, and prisons from the 19th century through to the late 1940s.
+Most of those which ended up in other countries are in the United Kingdom, with many also in Germany, France, and other European countries, as well as in the US.
 Official figures do not reflect the true state of affairs, with many in private collections and small museums.
 More than 10,000 corpses or part-corpses were probably taken to the UK alone.

-Australia has no laws directly governing repatriation, but there is a government programme relating to the return of Aboriginal remains, the International Repatriation Program (IRP), administered by the Department of Communications and the Arts.
-This programme "supports the repatriation of ancestral remains and secret sacred objects to their communities of origin to help promote healing and reconciliation" and assists community representatives work towards repatriation of remains in various ways.
+Australia has no laws directly governing repatriation, but the Australian Government established its Policy on Indigenous Repatriation in 2011.
+As of 2025 it is run by the Office for the Arts.
+This programme "supports the repatriation of Aboriginal and Torres Strait Islander ancestral remains and secret sacred objects, which contributes to healing and reconciliation" and assists community representatives work towards repatriation of remains in various ways.
+In July 2020, the government promised funding to AIATSIS to implement the Return of Cultural Heritage Initiative over four years.
+The government website reported that as of March 2025, 1741 Indigenous ancestors' remains had been repatriated from other countries.
+In April 2025 ABC News reported that over 1,775 remains had been repatriated.
+The majority of these – 1,300 – had been sent from collecting institutions and private holdings in the UK.